apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ## Quiz answers 📝 {#quiz-answers}

-**Q: What is the relationship between actors and tasks?**
+**Q: What is the relationship between Actors and tasks?**

-**A:** Tasks are pre-configured runs of actors.
-The configurations of an actor can be saved as a task so that it doesn't have to be manually configured every single time.
+**A:** Tasks are pre-configured runs of Actors.
+The configurations of an Actor can be saved as a task so that it doesn't have to be manually configured every single time.

 **Q: What are the differences between default (unnamed) and named storage?
 Which one would you use for everyday usage?**